Over the Easter weekend of 1964, the M.V. Caroline dropped anchor a few miles off the Essex coast and started broadcasting popular music.

 Ronan flew Allan over to Ireland to meet his rich father and to see the disused port at Greenore, which belonged to the O'Rahillys.
 Once again Allan's detailed written plans were shared, including a legal assessment that such an enterprise could operate outside of the UK's jurisdiction.

-However, storm damage to the mast rigging forced the crew to dock at Falmouth for repairs, so they did not start broadcasting until almost 7 weeks after Radio Caroline.
+However, Radio Atlanta did not start broadcasting until almost 7 weeks after Radio Caroline.

 After a few months of operation by both ships, the two projects merged.
 The m.v.
 Caroline sailed back around the coast and took up position off the Isle of Man, and became Radio Caroline North, while the m.v.
 Mi Amigo became Radio Caroline South.
 This gave Caroline good national coverage via their two transmitters.